-It is the responsibility of each member of the faculty, staff, and student body at Louisiana State University at Eunice to be familiar with the LSU policies that pertain to intellectual property.
-These policies are set forth in the most current edition of the Regulations and the Permanent Memoranda of the Board of Supervisors of LSU.
+15 It is the responsibility of each member of the faculty, staff, and student body at Louisiana State

+16 University at Eunice to be familiar with the LSU policies that pertain to intellectual property.

+17 These policies are set forth in the most current edition of the Regulations and the Permanent

+Memoranda of the Board of Supervisors of LSU.
 The following documents are especially relevant:

-- A. Intellectual Property Article VII of The Regulations of the LSU Board of Supervisors (September 13, 2021) - B. LSU PM 11 dated May 12, 1993: Outside Employment of University Employees - C. LSU PM 15 dated updated March 25, 2002: Copyright Guidelines Regarding Electronic Learning - D. LSU PM 67 dated October 6, 1997: Contracts Between the University and Its Faculty Members
+- 20 A. Intellectual Property Article VII of The Regulations of the LSU Board of Supervisors - 21 B. LSU PM 11: Outside Employment of University Employees - 22 C. LSU PM 15: Copyright Guidelines Regarding Electronic Learning - 23 D. LSU PM 67: Contracts Between the University and Its Faculty Members creation that has potential commercial value.
+This requirement can be met by completing a

-In general, it is the responsibility of each LSU Eunice employee and student to disclose any creation that has potential commercial value.
-This requirement can be satisfied by completing a Technology Disclosure Form, which is then submitted to the appropriate supervisor.
-Submission of the completed Technology Disclosure Form will satisfy item A of the LSU Eunice Employee Invention and Proprietary Information Agreement.
-Completed forms will be retained in the Business Office.
+24 In general, it is the responsibility of each LSU Eunice employee and student to disclose any

+26 Technology Disclosure Form, which is then submitted to the appropriate supervisor.

+27 Submission of the completed Technology Disclosure Form will satisfy item A of the LSU Eunice the Business Office.

+28 Employee Invention and Proprietary Information Agreement.
+Completed forms will be retained in

-II.
+30 II.
 PURPOSE

-All research conducted at LSU and LSU at Eunice has the potential for generating, in addition to scholarship, potentially valuable intellectual property including but not limited to patentable technology, copyrightable materials (e.g., software), specialized knowhow, or research products of a unique or proprietary nature (microbial cultures, monoclonal antibodies, etc.).

-When this intellectual property is expected and generated in the course of research carried out under projects sponsored and funded by outside entities, it is necessary to define (usually as part of the sponsored agreement) what rights to intellectual property, if any, will accrue to the sponsor.
+- 31 All research conducted at LSU and LSU at Eunice has the potential for generating, in addition to - 32 scholarship, potentially valuable intellectual property including but not limited to patentable - 33 technology, copyrightable materials (e.g., software), specialized know-how, or research - 34 products of a unique or proprietary nature (microbial cultures, monoclonal antibodies, etc.). - 35 When this intellectual property is expected and generated in the course of research carried out - 36 under projects sponsored and funded by outside entities, it is necessary to define (usually as - 37 part of the sponsored agreement) what rights to intellectual property, if any, will accrue to the - 38 sponsor.

-This policy outlines the rationale for university sponsored research agreement standards and defines the acceptable limits for various sponsor categories.

-The principal purposes of carrying out research at the university are:

-- A. to expand human knowledge - B. to place and maintain faculty at the leading edge of their field of endeavor and thus enhance their teaching capabilities - C. to increase the stature and reputation of the faculty and help in attracting quality faculty - D. to increase the stature and reputation of the university and help in attracting quality students

-It is also an integral part of the university's mission to give the results of research the widest possible dissemination and, if indicated, the broadest feasible utilization by the public.
+- 39 This policy outlines the rationale for university sponsored research agreement standards and - 40 defines the acceptable limits for various sponsor categories. - 41 - 42 The principal purposes of carrying out research at the university are: - 43 A. to expand human knowledge - B. to place and maintain faculty at the leading edge of their field of endeavor and thus enhance their teaching capabilities - 46 C. to increase the stature and reputation of the faculty and help in attracting quality faculty - 47 D. to increase the stature and reputation of the university and help in attracting quality 48 students - 49 It is also an integral part of the university's mission to give the results of research the widest 50 possible dissemination and, if indicated, the broadest feasible utilization by the public.

-III.
+51 III.
 DEFINITIONS

-For the purpose of this policy, sponsors are divided into the following groups:
+52 For the purpose of this policy, sponsors are divided into the following groups:

-Governmental Agency: federal, state, and local government entities.
-The principal aims of a governmental agency are to achieve national goals, promote economic development, fulfill mandated missions, and resolve specific in-house problems.
+53 Governmental Agency: federal, state, and local government entities.
+The principal aims of a 54 governmental agency are to achieve national goals, promote economic development, fulfill 55 mandated missions, and resolve specific in-house problems.

-Common Interest Association: entities (non-profit) representing groups having commonalities of interest (potato growers associations, library councils, poultry growers' societies, gas research institutes, electric power institutes, etc.).
-The principal aim of a common interest association is usually to generate useful information for its membership.

-Private Sector Company: for-profit entities or other non-governmental entities.
-The principal aim of a private sector company is to return profits to its ownership by gaining a competitive advantage through world class research and development.

-For clarity, terms referred to in the singular are also applicable in the plural.
+- 56 Common Interest Association: entities (non-profit) representing groups having commonalities of 57 interest (potato growers associations, library councils, poultry growers' societies, gas research 58 institutes, electric power institutes, etc.).
+The principal aim of a common interest association is 59 usually to generate useful information for its membership - 59 usually to generate useful information for its membership. - 60 Private Sector Company: for-profit entities or other non-governmental entities.
+The principal aim 61 of a private sector company is to return profits to its ownership by gaining a competitive 62 advantage through world class research and development. - 63 For clarity, terms referred to in the singular are also applicable in the plural.

-IV.
+64 IV.
 GENERAL POLICY